RD211/RowMate/docs/Sprint 3/retrospective.md

 - Some issues proved to take longer than expected.
 - Some merge request reviews took a long time still even with our better communication.
+- Encountered issues with autowiring and custom beans, connecting things to feign.
+- Getting stuck with weird spring errors, when trying to set up more complicated integration tests.
+- Some of us had issues with feign clients.